Minjarez lost consciousness during arrest

 Scanlan’s lawyer, Crowley attorney Clay LeJeune, did not return a message Thursday afternoon for comment.

-Deputies with the Lafayette Parish Sheriff’s Office and officers with the Scott and Carencro police departments were involved in Minjarez’s arrest, thus multiple defendants are named in both wrongful-death suits.
+Deputies with the Lafayette Parish Sheriff’s Office and officers with the Scott and Carencro police departments were involved in Minjarez’s arrest.
+The wrongful-death suits names multiple defendants.

 Both name Lafayette Parish Sheriff Mike Neustrom, Carencro Police Chief Carlos Stout, Scott Police Chief Chad Leger and Lafayette Parish Deputy Joey Graciana as defendants, along with the cities of Carencro and Scott.